fernandosanchezmunoz/dcos-ceph/README.md

   * As an example, this can be achieved in AWS EC2 by just adding a second volume to each instance before installing.
 - A node in the cluster with a working DC/OS CLI, and connected to Mesos-DNS for \*.mesos address resolution

-The process has 4 parts
+The installation/configuration process has 4 stages:

 ## 1 - Configure/format the DC/OS agents that will run the Ceph OSDs